BlueishLeaf/GameMasterBot/README.md

 ## Roadmap/TODO
 Check out the roadmap [here](https://github.com/BlueishLeaf/GameMasterBot/projects/1)!

-## How to Build and Run
+## How to build and run locally
 - Install .Net Core 3.1
+- Set the DISCORD_TOKEN environmental variable.
+This is the secret that you get from the Discord developers portal.
-- Set the following environmental variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS, and DISCORD_TOKEN.
+- Set the environmental variables needed to build the mariaDB connection string: DB_USER, DB_PASSWORD, DB_HOST and DB_NAME.
-- Create a DynamoDb table with the specifications as below.

-### DynamoDb Table
-- Name the table "GameMasterBotTbl".
-- Set "Pk" as the partition key and "Sk" as the sort key.
-- Create a global secondary index called "Entity-Sk-Index", which has "Entity" as its partition key, and "Sk" as its sort key.
-- Enable TTL on the "Expiry" attribute.
+- Update the database with 'dotnet ef database update'.